 Ham “Mettwürstchen” and pepper bites from GS Schmitz

-One of our most traditional products is the Ham sausage (“Schinkenmettwurst”) or the pepper bites (“Pfefferbeißer”).
+Included amongst our most traditional products are the ham sausage (“Schinkenmettwurst”) and the pepper bites (“Pfefferbeißer”).
 The sausage is smoked over tender, sustainably cultivated beech wood shavings.
-Fresh, medium minced pork meat combined harmoniously with aromatic spices to a hearty palate experience.
-The delicate smoky note refines our ham “Mettwürstchen” and gives them the typical taste.
+Fresh, medium minced pork meat combined harmoniously with aromatic spices culminating in a hearty palate experience.
+The delicate smoky note refines our ham “Mettwürstchen”and gives it its typical taste.

 DEFINITION AND ORIGIN

 The name “Schinkenmettwurst” (Ham “Mettwürstchen”) comes from the Low German language, while this delicacy is called “Metworst” in the Middle Low German and Middle Dutch languages.
 The term “Mett” refers to the pork meat contained in the sausage, while the second part of the word “Wurst” refers to the shape of this delicious speciality.
 Depending on the region, ham sausages are also called “Pfefferbeißer”, “Knackwürste” or “Mettenden”.

 Facts about ham “Mettwurst” & pepper bites

 Statistically speaking, Mett is consumed most frequently in northern Germany.

 With an average fat content of 41 percent, „Mettwurst“ is one of the top 5 sausages with the highest fat content.
 Only the Landjäger (42 percent), the Cabanossi (44 percent) and the Teewurst (45 percent) contain a little more fat.